ReptiFraise/pfsense-api-manager/docs/source/index.rst

-.. pfsense-manager documentation master file, created by sphinx-quickstart on Fri Dec 22 11:36:05 2023.
+.. pfsense_manager documentation master file, created by sphinx-quickstart on Tue Jan  2 11:53:53 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pfsense-manager's documentation!
+Welcome to pfsense_manager's documentation!
 ===========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   pfsense_manager.rst
+   main.rst
+   aliases.rst
+   rules.rst
+   logs.rst
+   dhcp.rst

 Indices and tables
 ==================